input-output-hk/marlowe-doc/docs/tutorials/marlowe-model.md

 can propagate itself throughout a chain of transactions.

-To interact with a contract running on the blockchain, users will need to use the Marlowe Run client application.
+To interact with a contract running on the blockchain, users will need to use the Marlowe REST API or the Marlowe CLI.
 This, in turn, will interact with users' wallets to authenticate transactions that spend crypto-assets, since deposits are made from users' wallets, and payments received by them.

-Note, however, that these are definitely *off-chain* actions that need to be initiated by code running off chain, typically this will be in the Marlowe Run application: they cannot be made to happen by the contract running on chain itself.
+Note, however, that these are definitely
+*off-chain* actions that need to be initiated by code running off chain, typically this will be with the Marlowe REST API or Marlowe CLI: they cannot be made to happen by the contract running on chain itself.

 ### Omniscient simulation